Product Management FAQs

 This is a question that I get from people coming from non-technical backgrounds, especially once they know that I’m a former engineer (I studied electrical engineering, not CS or CE, but I still get the question).
 My answer: nope…for the most part.

-I’ve worked with PMs who weren’t graduates of engineering schools or coding bootcamps.
-Also, I have PM friends without a technical background who work at Facebook, Square, Adobe, and other great companies.
-They understand what’s technically feasible and how long it takes to build, and they work well with engineers.
+I’ve worked with many PMs who weren’t graduates of engineering schools or coding bootcamps.
+Also, I have several PM friends without a formal technical education working at Facebook, Square, Adobe, and other great companies.
+However, they understand what’s technically feasible and how long it takes to build, and they work well with engineers.
 In most cases, they’re strong in other disciplines related to product management like design or marketing, or they bring strong industry experience to the table (e.g., a PM at a fintech startup with years of experience in the financial industry).

 That said, there are companies — mostly small start-ups — that require that PMs can review and/or check in code.
 If you’re interested in product management and aren’t comfortable programming, those companies probably aren’t for you, but you’ll have many other options.